 At the same time, our Kindles won’t replace thin, lightweight paperback picture books.
 Reed is massively into early-reader chapter books, but at age 6.5, he still enjoys picture books (Tate does too, for that matter).
 But at age 4, Finn is at a crucial stage of early literacy.
 I’m not willing to go sans books for nearly a year at his age.

-We have one iPad for the family, which serves primarily for education, secondarily for work, and lastly for entertainment (we need to remind the kiddos of this frequently).
+We have one iPad for the family which serves primarily for education, secondarily for work, and lastly for entertainment.
 Again, I’m not big on screens, but the power and compactness of a tablet for on-the-go education can’t be denied.

 Our iPad is a portal for exercising the brain with math, typing, foreign language, and more.
 It doesn’t replace real life, no doubt—but used efficiently and intentionally, it certainly helps reinforce ideas.

 Here are some of my favorite apps…